jpegleg/iterblock2/README.md

 # iterblock2
-A wordlist file generator for bruteforcing and dictionary attacks with support for emojis and other langues.
+A wordlist file generator for bruteforcing and dictionary attacks with support for emojis and other languages.

 Example usage that includes space charactesr and all standard english keyboard characters, every combination of 6: